 Senior Year Service Guidelines

-Service for any organization or activity at Bishop Ready High School is not acceptable for LTGM minimum requirements. service must be done in the greater community beyond Bishop Ready.
+Service for any organization or activity at Bishop Ready High School is not acceptable for LTGM minimum requirements; service must be done in the greater community beyond Bishop Ready.

-Guidelines for the completion of the Senior requirement are as follows:
+Guidelines for the completion of the senior requirement are as follows:

-Bingo is not acceptable under any circumstances because of legal issues.
+Bingo is not acceptable under any circumstances because of legal issues;

-A parent or family member may never be the supervisor or sign the supervisor form.
+A parent or family member may not be the supervisor;

 No exceptions are allowed.
 These guidelines are firm.